 Once your box is in place, your first layer will be made from wet newspaper laid flat six to ten layers thick.
-Make sure you overlap the edges by at least six inches.
+Make sure you overlap the edges by at least 6 inches (15 cm.).
 This may sound like a lot but, remember, you’re using lasagna gardening to kill weeds.
-Cover the newspaper with 1-2 inches of peat moss.
+Cover the newspaper with 1 to 2 inches (2.5-5 cm.) of peat moss.

-An inch of green comes next.
-Grass clippings, kitchen waste such as vegetable peelings, fruits, eggshells and coffee grounds are all good additions to your nitrogen layers.
-Keep layering until your box garden is about 2 feet deep.
+An inch (2.5 cm.) of green comes next.
+Grass clippings, kitchen waste such as vegetable peelings, fruits, eggshells, and coffee grounds are all good additions to your nitrogen layers.
+Keep layering until your box garden is about 2 feet (61 cm.) deep.

-Sprinkle the top with bone meal and wood ashes and your lasagna box garden is ready to ‘bake.’
+Sprinkle the top with bone meal and wood ashes and your lasagna box garden is ready to “bake.”
 A cover of black plastic will help hold in the heat.
-Six to ten weeks later, the two feet of material will shrink to six inches and you lasagna box garden will be ready to plant.
+Six to ten weeks later, 2 feet (61 cm.) of material will shrink to 6 inches (15 cm.) and your lasagna box garden will be ready to plant.

 How Does Lasagna Gardening Work?